Stevie G. is a Life Coach, Educator and Researcher. He is the founder of Infinite Visionary Training Center in Minnesota.

 - Written test

-Making sure employees are properly trained to interact with customers on behalf products and services is a wonderful way to stay ahead of the competition and give the buyer a strong reason for coming back.
+Making sure employees are properly trained to interact with customers on products and services is a wonderful way to stay ahead of the competition and give the buyer a strong reason for coming back.

 Customers love it when sellers show an intense sense of passion for what they do.
 The atmosphere becomes electric.
 As a result, the customer is happy with the experience.